Yoshikazu Minami (shogi)

 Yoshikazu Minami (南 芳一, Minami Yoshikazu) is a Japanese professional shogi player ranked 9-dan.
 He is a former Kisei, Kiō, and Ōshō title holder.

-Early life
+Early life and apprenticeship

 Minami was born in Kishiwada, Osaka on June 8, 1963.
 He entered the Japan Shogi Association's apprentice school at the rank of 5-kyū in 1975 as a protegee of shogi professional Akira Kinoshita.
 He obtained full professional status and the rank of 4-dan in January 1981.

 Shogi professional

 Minami is a member of the so-called Shōwa 55 group (55年組), a group of eight strong players that become professional in 1980–1981 (year 55 of the Shōwa period) and won numerous shogi tournaments.
 Others in the group include Osamu Nakamura, Michio Takahashi, Akira Shima, Yasuaki Tsukada, Hiroshi Kamiya, Masaki Izumi, and Yūji Yoda.

 In January 2018, Minami became the 20th shogi professional to win 800 official games and be awarded Shogi Honor Fighting-spirit Award by the JSA.

+Minami finished the 81st Meijin Ranking League season with a record of 1 wins and 9 losses in Class C2.
+Since his result earned him a second relegation point, he decided to become "Free class" player instead of risking the automatic relegation that happens when a player receives three relegation points in Class C2.